-The authors thank Marco Rodrigues and Lenny Giuliano for their initial idea/ask of using BGP for multicast signaling beyond MVPN.
-We also thank Eric Rosen for his questions, suggestions, and help finding solutions to some issues.
+The authors thank Marco Rodrigues for his initial idea/ask of using BGP for multicast signaling beyond MVPN.
+We thank Eric Rosen for his questions, suggestions, and help finding solutions to some issues.
+We also thank Luay Jalil and James Uttaro for their comments and support for the work.